E-commerce

 • Handle repetitive and structured requests.

-• Reduce waiting time.
+• Reduce wait times.

 • Improve response consistency.